Carrd Tutorial: How to Make a Good Carrd Website

 In addition to this, you can make specific changes to the mobile version of your site.
 Carrd allows you to manually change the size, line spacing, letter spacing, and margins of the text on the mobile version, or you can just leave it on auto and stick to the default Carrd values.

-Let’s change the size of the text, line spacing, and text spacing and leave everything else as it is:
+Let’s change the size of the text, line spacing, and letter spacing, and leave everything else as it is:

 Image Editing

-The same principle here applies to any other type of element.
 If you want to upload a picture, just click on the space allocated for an image.
-After you’ve clicked and uploaded a picture, Carrd gives you a couple of optional choices: to write an alternate text for your pic and add a URL of any type.
+After you’ve clicked and uploaded a picture, Carrd gives you a couple of options: to write alt text for your pic and add a URL of any type.

 Despite being optional, don’t leave the “Alt Text” field empty.
-Adding alternate text is a good practice, and this attribute is very important for a few reasons:
+Adding alt text is very important for a few reasons:

-• It’s a description of your image, and it’s shown when, for some reason, the image can’t be loaded.
+• It’s a description of your image that is shown if, for any reason, the image can’t be loaded.

 • It increases accessibility.

-• It’s good from an SEO standpoint because it helps search engines identify what’s in the picture, something they can’t do without alternate text.
+• It’s good from an SEO standpoint because it helps search engines identify what’s in the picture.

 Here, we’ll leave the link field empty, and we’ll keep the “Defer loading” option checked, as Carrd recommends it.
-This is good for a better page load time, which needs to be as quick as possible, especially when it comes to landing pages.
-Slow page loads discourage people from taking any action and strongly encourage visitors to leave sites.
+This is good for page load times, which need to be as quick as possible, especially when it comes to landing pages.
+Slow page loads discourage people from taking any action and contribute to visitors leaving sites.

-Again, the middle icon is responsible for changing the appearance of the image.
+Again, the brush icon is responsible for changing the appearance of the image.
 Carrd allows you to change the width, height, shape, and margins.
 You can modify the same properties for the mobile version, with the exception of shape.
-We’ll only change the width and leave everything else to the default values.
+We’ll only change the width to make our logo a bit smaller here.

 Lastly, the settings icon does the same as with text: it enables you to add custom styles and do some extra customization by playing around with unique element IDs, additional classes, and more attributes.